Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Limiting Procedure for the Ginibre Ensemble

-Cross multiplying, we get We now integrate the above inequalities, first with respect to the Lebesgue measure in the variable $\uz' \in A$, then with respect to the Lebesgue measure in the variable $\uz \in \D^m$ and finally with respect to the distribution of $\uo$ on the event We can carry out the same procedure with the inequality on the left hand side.
-It can be seen that together they give us condition (\ref{abscond}).
+We can carry out the same procedure with the inequality on the left hand side.
+Combined with our definition of $\nu$, it can be seen that together they give us condition (\ref{abscond}) in Theorem \ref{abs}.